archnotwindows/Not-Downloader/README.md

 Done!
 *Note: the downloaded songs will be avaiable in the Not-Downloader-main folder

+ To execute the program you may need to run the python script with python3 main.py
+ So to make it easier I've created a .exe file only for 64bit Winows systems

 ## License

 This project is licensed under either of: